 In this made-for-television film from 2006, written by Jan Drbohlav and directed by Jaromír Polišenský, we get to see how painfully terrible the entire thing was.

-And it’s important to note that the music for the film was arranged by Petr Hanzlík , a composer and music producer profiling mainly in the field of jazz.
+It’s important to note that the music for the film was arranged by Petr Hanzlík, a composer and music producer profiling mainly in the field of jazz.

-Recommended by my father, we were able to order a DVD of this and watched it last night.
+Recommended by my father, we were able to order a DVD from our friends at Czech Movie.
+We watched it last night.
 We were pulled into this riveting drama from the very beginning.